-The palace was built in the second half of the 18th century by the architect Domenico Simonetti of Como as a College of the Doctrinaires to support the activity of the cathedral.
+The Communal Palace, former College of the Doctrinaires, was built in the second half of the 18th century by the architect Domenico Simonetti of Como as a College of the Doctrinaires to support the activity of the cathedral.
 The construction was made possible thanks to an inheritance even if the cost of the structure exceeded the funds avvailable and the Doctrinaires found themselves with debts.

 The palace consists of a central body and two wings that enclose a cloister open on one side, perhaps an indication of the lack of sufficient funds to finish the work.